tom-foster-wcc/highways-deep-learning/README.md

 * Look at the images as where the signs are going to most likely feature in the image.
 (Are they likely to be on the left, and right more than centrally.

 ## Questions for Liucija
-* Should the dataset contain the rear of signs, so it picks up the right one.
+* ~~Should the dataset contain the rear of signs, so it picks up the right one.~~ -- don't worry about it just yet!

 ### Other areas of interest for the project.